mikelgo/angular-kit/libs/rx-stateful/README.md

 It behaves the same as the Observable based API but instead of returning Observables it returns Signals.

+### Configuration
+`rxStateful$` takes a configuration object as second parameter.
+The following options are available:
+- `keepValueOnRefresh` - boolean if the value should be kept when the `refreshTrigger$` emits.
+Default: `false`
+- `refreshTrigger$` - a Subject that triggers the source again.
+Default: not set
+- `useSignals` - boolean if the API should return Signals instead of Observables.
+Default: `false`

 ## Versioning
 This project follows [Semantic Versioning](https://semver.org/).